raviraj216/NodeApiWithJest/README.md

 3. Setup Code :-
 	- Download repository or git pull code on your local machine.
-	- Env file : add your mongooes url and other setting
+	- Env file : add your mongoose url and other setting
 	- Run command "npm install"
 	- npm run dev
 	- then open url in browser : http://localhost:8000/